EvgeniD99/Date-querries/README.md

 #
 #
 #
-#what to know if hour is on or not
+#want to know if hour is on time or not on time

 SELECT format(column_name,"hh:nn") AS desired_name, DateDiff('d',first_date,last_date) AS desired_name, *,IIF ( format(column_date,"hh:nn") < "12:00" ,'On time','Not on time') AS desired_name
 FROM TABLE